 07 October- Off to Nottingham.
-After two of the best days of the trip I had to farewell Manchester, Gaz and "Kiwi", real name Vaira Luis-Bacon, who was a waitress at the hotel.
+After two of the best days of the trip I had to farewell Manchester, Gaz, Chrissy and "Kiwi" (real name Vaira Luis-Bacon, who was a waitress at the hotel).
 She made me a really good coffee and a chicken sandwich - sans surplus foliage and sauces- while I was waiting to check in at the Double Tree Manchester.
 She liked talking to me and any other Aussie or Kiwi who was staying, because she was feeling a bit homesick after living in Manchester for quite a few years.
 She told me about the Federal Cafe, who know what a real flat white is (although a "wet latte" will get you a flat white here), where to get my laundry done, where a 2nd hand bookshop was, etc. In return I have promised to send her a care package containing dark chocolate and caramel Tim Tams (the British "Penguin" only resembles a Tim Tam, apparently- having never really liked Tim Tams I haven't tried them) and a party pack, or whatever they're called, with picnics, etc, in it.

 So I got to Nottingham in about 1.5 hours, checked in and then caught the bus to Eastwood.
 Minor mistake- it was 1500 and all the school kids wanted bus rides home.
 Fought my way off, walked up a lane and found Caliver Books. beside the far end.
-I'd offered to pick up some books and miniatures that Tim had ordered and, while I was there, also picked up Young's (BRIG Peter Young, DSO*, MC**) book on Marston More and a couple of Diane Sutherland's books on making terrain.
+I'd offered to pick up some books and miniatures that Tim had ordered and, while I was there, also picked up Young's (BRIG Peter Young, DSO*, MC**) book on Marston Moor and a couple of Diane Sutherland's books on making terrain.
 I could have bought more, but the weight of my suitcase is not necessarily decreasing.The hotel isn't bad and, as a novelty, has a river running across the front.
 Well, it's called a river...

 My bus mate from Ireland has uploaded his photo's to his website.
 Craig's a great bloke and we had a ball on the trip.
 He's a far better photographer than I am, and got to a lot of places I didn't bother to go.
 His site is here: LINK .

 08 October- Off to Thoresby Hall.
 Once again a museum had decided to close, rather than admit me.
 In this case the regimental Museum of the Worcestershire and Sherwood Foresters was closed- along with the rest of Nottingham castle, which I thought was quite excessive.
 However, the museum of the Queen's Royal Lancers was open, just a few kay's up the track.
 So I walked up to Bulwell station (finding a small shop that did an excellent egg and bacon roll, so I did have breakfast) and hopped a train to Mansfield Woodhouse, where I debarked, eventually found a cab and got to the Hall.
 What a find that was.
 Although small in comparison to the other museums I visited, this one is chokkers with artefacts and also had the deputy curator present.
 Oz (real name Robert) was ex-Scots Guards and had done Long Look at Canungra, in the WO and SNCO wing.
-We talked about mutual friends/acquaintences, the museum and he had me minding the shop while he took a small group on a tour.
+We talked about mutual friends/acquaintances and the museum, and he had me minding the shop while he took a small group on a tour.

 All the photographs of the museum are copyrighted by the Royal Lancers (Queen Elizabeths' Own) Museum Trust and may be viewed at the Queen's Royal Lancers Museum, Thoresby Hall, Nottinghamshire, UK.